bounswe/bounswe2023group4/reports/m2_group4.md

 The mock data will cover both the general and edge cases so that the odds of encountering either heisenbugs or bohrbugs are minimalized.
 For instance, the case of betting with negative points before voting was tested during the integration phase between the front-end interface and the back-end server.

 # Status of Annotation Features
+We have not started on annotation features as of this milestone.

 # Plans For Annotation
+We plan to implement the backend functionality of annotations before 2 weeks of the last milestone.
+We plan that annotations will be implemented for questions and choices.
+Annotations will be implemented with conformance to [W3C Web Annotation Data Model](https://www.w3.org/TR/annotation-model/).

 # Individual Contributions
 ## Member: Emre Batuhan Göç